-(f) Maintain expert knowledge about respiratory protection and current regulatory requirements.
+(f) Maintain expert knowledge of respiratory protection and current regulatory requirements.

-(g) Authorize voluntary use of respirators on a case-bycase basis, depending on specific workplace conditions and the results of medical evaluations.
+(g) Authorize the voluntary use of respirators on a case-by-case basis, depending on specific workplace conditions and the results of medical evaluations.

-(h) Provide employees who voluntarily choose to wear respirators with a copy of Appendix D of reference (a).
-(Appendix D details the requirements for voluntary use of respirators.)
+(h) Provide employees who voluntarily choose to wear respirators with a copy of Appendix D from reference (a).
+A copy of Appendix D is provided in enclosure (2), which details the requirements for voluntary respirator use.

-(i) Provide initial training and refresher training when warranted for Respiratory Protection Technicians (RPTs).
-Training at a minimum shall include completing enclosure (2), Worksite-Specific Respiratory Protection Plan, for each work process within the RPTs area of responsibility and a review of respiratory protection procedures established in enclosure (3) and (4).
+(i) Provide initial and refresher training for Respiratory Protection Technicians (RPTs).
+Training at a minimum shall include completing enclosure (3), the Worksite-Specific Respiratory Protection Plan for each work process within the RPTs area of responsibility, and a review of the respiratory protection procedures in enclosure (4) and (5).

-(j) Oversee the effectiveness and quality of training programs for respirator wearers in tenant organizations.
+(j) Oversee the effectiveness and quality of training programs for respirator users in tenant organizations.

-(k) Assess the effectiveness of the Respiratory Protection Program and conduct periodic evaluations of division and command Respiratory Protection Programs to ensure the provisions of the program are being effectively implemented and that it continues to be effective.
+(k) Assess the effectiveness of the Respiratory Protection Program and conduct periodic evaluations of division and command respiratory protection programs to ensure that provisions of the program are being effectively implemented and the program remains effective.
 These evaluations will include:

-$\underline{1}$.
-Interview employees required to use respirators to assess the employees' knowledge of program and to identify areas of non-compliance.
+$\underline{1}.$ Interviewing employees required to use respirators to assess their knowledge of the program's effectiveness and to identify areas of non-compliance.

-$\underline{2}$.
-Confirm respirator fit-testing is IAW reference (a)(including the ability to use the respirator without interfering with effective workplace performance).
+$\underline{2}$ .
+Respirator fit (including the ability to use the respirator without interfering with effective workplace performance).